 However, it is important that we enrol you into the right program.
 Candidates may need to complete an eligibility assessment form, if we think this is necessary and, in some cases, we may suggest a different learning program for you.

 This qualification has a minimum of 120 hours of vocational placement.
 The College will work with you in arranging a suitable placement for you.

 Vocational placements involve observation tasks that will be conducted by a College Assessor.
-Where this is not possible, Student Services will discuss alternative arrangements with you.
+Where this is not possible, The College will discuss alternative arrangements with you.

 Please note that in order to work in any federally funded aged care service in Australia, you will need to undergo a criminal record check.
 You will be required to pay for any criminal checks that the College conducts on your behalf.

 You can complete the Certificate III in Aged Care online using the online learning platform.

 A distance learning program offers the same flexibility as an online course but involves hard copy books instead of the online platform.